Pre order now — Pub date: 15 Sept.

 Vic City Express seizes the anxieties of our dystopian globalized world.

 Vic City, kiddo!
 You know, the Victoria subway station.
 Nobody could get us out of there.
 And now you don’t even dare walk by outside.
 They’ll close down the street and fight it out.
 One race against the other.
 Some of ’em fell down and guys were kicking them while they lay there on the street.
 Traffic was blocked.
 Like, it was blood on the sidewalks.”

 (Translated from the Greek with and Afterword by Fred A. Reed)

 Yannis Tsirbas is a novelist and playwright born in Athens in 1976.
 His short stories have received national awards.
 Vic City Express (2013, Nefeli) was short listed for the Greek National Literature Award.
 He was also the co-screenwriter of the award-winning movie Amerika Square, which was based on Vic City Express.
 Yannis Tsirbas also lectures in Political Science and Public Administration at the University of Athens.

 Fred A. Reed is a three-time winner of the Governor General’s Award for translation from French to English.
 His Greek-to-English translations include works by Nikos Kazantzakis.
 In addition to translating, he is a respected specialist on politics in the Middle East and is the author of seven books of nonfiction.

-Praise for Vic City Express in the original Greek and in French
+Praise for original Greek and French Editions

 “Yannis Tsirbas has produced a densely written story on complex issue in a mind-blowing language.”
 Demosthene Kourtovik, Ta Ne